ska-telescope/mid-cbf-mcs/README.md

 To get a local copy of the ska-mid-cbf-mcs project:
 ```
-sudo apt -y install git                                         # if git not yet installed
 git clone https://gitlab.com/ska-telescope/ska-mid-cbf-mcs.git  # clone the MCS repository locally
 ```